Gismo150/MMM-GoogleShoppingList/README.md

 ```

 ### Notice
-This module will get items from your Prime list only.
+- This module will get items from your Prime list only.
+- 2-Factor-Authentication is not supported